galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 >     >
 >     > The metadata can be changed after publication.
 >     {: .comment}
 >
 > 6. Search for and Select *Galaxy training network* in **Communities**
 > 7. Select *Dataset* in **Upload type**
 > 8. Use the title of your tutorial and mention also Galaxy Training Material
 > 9. Add all the persons who contributed to the tutorial as authors
 > 10. Add a short description of the tutorial and a link to the training material website
 > 11. Keep *Open Access* as **Access right** and *Creative Commons Attribution 4.0* as **License**
-> 12. Fill any remaining information
+> 12. Fill out any remaining information
 > 13. Click on **Publish**
 > 14. Copy the DOI link in the new page
 > 15. Paste the link in `zenodo_link` in the tutorial section of the `metadata.yaml` file {: .hands_on}

-# Fill the tutorial
+# Write the tutorial

 Now that you have the structure in place, you can the fill the tutorial per se.

-> ### {% icon hands_on %} Hands-on: Fill the tutorial
+> ### {% icon hands_on %} Hands-on: Write the tutorial
 >
 > 1. Open the `tutorial.md` file with your favorite text editor
-> 2. Fill the tutorial by following the [dedicated tutorial]({{ site.baseurl }}/topics/contributing/tutorials/create-new-tutorial-content/tutorial.html)
+> 2. Fill out the tutorial by following the [dedicated tutorial]({{ site.baseurl }}/topics/contributing/tutorials/create-new-tutorial-content/tutorial.html)
 > 2. (Optional) Build the website locally and check that the tutorial is there by following the [Jekyll tutorial]({{ site.baseurl }}/topics/contributing/tutorials/running-jekyll/tutorial.html)
 {: .hands_on}

 # Add some technical support (recommended)

 To able to run the tutorial, we need a Galaxy instance where the needed tools and the data are available.
 We need then to describe the required technical infrastructure.

 This description will be used to automatically set up a Docker Galaxy flavour, to set un an existing Galaxy instance and also to test if a public Galaxy instance is able to run the tool.